pablinme/pablinme.github.io/series/index.md

 ****

 ### [Parallel Computing](./parallel-computing)
-Parallel execution using OpenCL and OpenMP while also covering the use of intrinsics.
+Parallel execution using OpenCL and OpenMP, also covering the use of intrinsics.
 - [LU Matrix Decomposition](./parallel-computing/lu-matrices-simple)
 - [OpenCL](./parallel-computing/opencl)
 - [LU Matrix Decomposition, OpenCL](./parallel-computing/lu-matrices-opencl)